 Food and wine pairings

-Enjoy with suckling lamb, beef rib with mushrooms, or snails with garlic and parsley butter.
+Serve with suckling lamb, a rib of beef with wild mushrooms, or snails with garlic and parsley butter

 Bettane & Desseauve